pixiephreak/playground_adventures/README.md

 ## Future Plans
 - Users upload pictures of each playground.
 - Reintegrate weather API and UV index for each location.
+- We choose not to have users upload reviews, as we don't have the resources to manage the entries for discriminatory language and content.